Management of Prolonged Symptoms

 Symptoms following concussion are anticipated to resolve in a within the first few weeks post-injury in the majority of cases.
 However, a proportion of individuals (15% or greater) may continue to have prolonged symptoms.1,2 There is wide variation in how people recover after concussion even when experiencing similar injuries.2,3

 Primary care providers must carefully monitor for patients who do not follow the anticipated pattern of recovery.
 For those who have had complete symptom resolution, no intervention apart from the provision of injury prevention strategies is required.
 However, for those with prolonged symptoms or decline in function, emphasis needs to be placed on regular monitoring by healthcare professionals and identification of potentially treatable symptoms.
 Development of comorbidities post-concussion, such as depression, may also occur informing a more complex symptom profile and further altering the course of recovery 3,4,5.
-Therefore, Periodic monitoring of the patient’s symptoms following concussion is important for those with a more chronic course of recovery.
+Therefore, periodic monitoring of the patient’s symptoms following concussion is important for those with a more chronic course of recovery.
+By addressing symptoms in a coordinated manner, improvement in outcome can be achieved.

 References supporting introduction: